 2. Where Royalty Lives

-We all know that London is a residence of the British Royal Family that comprises of King Charles III and his close relations.
-For that reason, London is recognized by the nickname, “Where Royalty Lives.”
+We all know that London is a residence of the British Royal Family comprised of King Charles III and his close relations.
+For that reason, London is recognized by the nickname “Where Royalty Lives.”

-Buckingham Palace, which is the residence and administrative headquarters of the monarchy of the UK, is located in the City of Westminster (inner London).
+Buckingham Palace, the residence and administrative headquarters of the monarchy of the UK, is located in the City of Westminster (inner London).

 Throughout the 19th century, the palace was enlarged by architects Edward Blore and John Nash.
 They added three wings around a central courtyard.

 And then, it was the year 1837 when Buckingham Palace became the residence of Queen Victoria (British monarch).
 She was the first British monarch to use this palace as an official residence.

-It is important to mention that Buckingham Palace is not the only property Royal Family holds.
-Their property extends all over the United Kingdom that includes luxury hotels, castles, forests, and farms.
+It is important to mention that Buckingham Palace is not the only property the Royal Family holds.
+Their property extends throughout the United Kingdom, including luxury hotels, castles, forests, and farms.